apache/whimsy/DOCKER.md

 Prerequisites
 -------------

 You will need Docker, git, and subversion.
-And approximately 30Gb of disk space (over 20Gb of which will be to have a copy of iclas, cclas, and grants for the secretary workbench; perhaps in the future these could be made optional).
+And approximately 3 GB of disk space

 Direct link to [docker for
 macOS](https://download.docker.com/mac/stable/Docker.dmg) (this avoids the